bi4key/Pocket-AI-Catalog/README.md

 <br/>

-Here I put some useful stuff about AI and SLM/LLM.
+Some useful stuff about AI and SLM/LLM.

 If you think something is missing send me a message here: